- Monevator - https://monevator.com -

 The ship makes its stately way, over time passing through fine waters, choppy seas, storms, and worse.

-But the cabin boy lives out all of those scenarios many times over every day in his imagination.
+But the cabin boy lives out all of those scenarios many times every day in his head.

-He sees cyclones from every mast, yelps at the slightest swell, and yet he also wants to break out the rum for a party the moment the sun comes out.
+He sees cyclones from every mast, yelps at the slightest swell, and yet he also wants to break out the rum for a party the moment the sun shines.

 Every day is an adventure ride of ups and downs!
 With enough time however even the stock market’s scatterbrained progress looks inevitable.